chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/monstrosity/hippogriff.md

 aliases: ["Hippogriff"]
 ---
 # Hippogriff
 *Source: Monster Manual p.
-184. Available in the SRD and the Basic Rules.*
+184, Eberron: Rising from the Last War.
+Available in the SRD and the Basic Rules.*

 A beast whose magical origins are lost to history, a hippogriff possesses the wings and forelimbs of an eagle, the hindquarters of a horse, and a head that combines the features of both animals.